 We all have an alumni network whether it’s comprised of your University classmates or colleagues from previous firms.

-It’s a good idea to utilise your alumni network as it’s essentially a great network of professional contacts with whom you have one thing in common.
+It’s a good idea to utilize your alumni network as it’s essentially a great network of professional contacts with whom you have one thing in common.
 How you are connected doesn’t really matter.
-Having that connection makes reaching out to them natural and also people tend to be more receptive to someone from their networks.
+Having that connection makes reaching out to the natural and also people tend to be more receptive to someone from their networks.

 While online tools can be useful as a way of reaching out to your alumni network, they are no substitute for meeting up in person.
 Volunteering for a role that gives you an excuse to be in touch with your classmates is a great way of maintaining your alumni network.

 Finally, another great way to tap into your alumni network is to share your professional expertise.
 You could create a business blog or even offer to give a talk.
 You could even set up an event for connections with common interests and put together a panel of speakers who provide insights to your group.
 There’s a real competitive advantage you can gain by reconnecting with your alumni.

 Did you find this blog useful?
 If so, you can browse our other blogs to receive further useful information.